gpuett/help-me-im-pour/README.md

 ## MVP Feature List
  - [x] Custom server to store/edit/delete happy hour information by bar
  - [x] User interface to view and add happy hour information
- - [ ] Local time cross reference to list all current details
+ - [x] Local time cross reference to list all current details

-## Stretch Goals
+## Future Feature List
 * User authentication for:
   * Administrative route to edit and delete outdated happy hour information
   * User profiles to comment, like, and share deals